-Exposure to the environment will be limited to unintended release of Bt11 x MIR162 x MIR604 x GA21 maize, which could occur for example via substantial loading/unloading losses during of the viable commodity including Bt11 x MIR162 x MIR604 x GA21 maize destined for processing into animal feed or human food products.
+Exposure to the environment will be limited to unintended release of Bt11 x MIR162 x GA21 maize, which could occur for example via substantial losses during loading/unloading of the viable commodity including Bt11 x MIR162 x GA21 maize destined for processing into animal feed or human food products.
 However, such exposure is highly unlikely to give rise to an adverse effect and can be easily controlled by clean up measures and the application of current practices used for the control of any adventitious maize plants, such as manual or mechanical removal and the application of herbicides (with the exception of herbicides containing glyphosate or glufosinate ammonium).
-Furthermore, unintended environmental effects due to the unintended release of Bt11 x MIR162 x MIR604 x GA21 maize will be no different than that of other commercial maize.
+Furthermore, unintended environmental effects due to the unintended release of Bt11 x MIR162 x GA21 maize will be no different than that of other commercial maize.

-However and in order to safeguard against any adverse effects on human and animal health or the environment that were not anticipated in the ERA, general surveillance on Bt11 x MIR162 x MIR604 x GA21 maize will be undertaken for the duration of the authorisation.
-The general surveillance will take into consideration, and be proportionate to, the extent of imports of Bt11 x MIR162 x MIR604 x GA21 maize and use thereof in the Member States.
+However and in order to safeguard against any adverse effects on human and animal health or the environment that were not anticipated in the ERA, general surveillance on Bt11 x MIR162 x GA21 maize will be undertaken for the duration of the authorisation.
+The general surveillance will take into consideration, and be proportionate to, the extent of imports of Bt11 x MIR162 x GA21 maize and use thereof in the Member States.

-In order to increase the possibility of detecting any unanticipated adverse effects, a monitoring system will be used, which involves the authorisation holder and operators handling and using viable Bt11 x MIR162 x MIR604 x GA21 maize.
-The operators will be provided with guidance to facilitate reporting of any unanticipated adverse effect from handling and use of viable Bt11 x MIR162 x MIR604 x GA21 maize.
+In order to increase the possibility of detecting any unanticipated adverse effects, a monitoring system will be used, which involves the authorisation holder and operators handling and using viable Bt11 x MIR162 x GA21 maize.
+The operators will be provided with guidance to facilitate reporting of any unanticipated adverse effect from handling and use of viable Bt11 x MIR162 x GA21 maize.